 8 Reference Page Mistakes

-You will want to correct these 8 Reference Page Mistakes before an employer sees them.
-You do not want the employer to think of you as one who is sloppy, who doesn't check their work for accuracy.
-How would it look if you can't even properly submit a reference page to apply for a job?
-It sets the tone that you are incapable of even simplest of tasks.
+You will want to correct these 8 reference page mistakes before an employer sees them.
+You do not want the employer to think of you as one who is sloppy, or who doesn't check their work for accuracy.
+How would it look if you can't even properly submit a reference page when applying for a job?
+It sets the tone that you are incapable of even the simplest of tasks.

-Eight Reference Page MistakesYou can explore these 8 reference page mistakes so you can display your knowledge and attention to detail.
+Eight Reference Page MistakesExplore all 8 of these reference page mistakes so that you can display your knowledge and attention to detail effectively.

 Remove These Problems From Your Page